IBM-Cloud/insurance-toolchain/README.md

 #Cloud-native toolchain for microservices

 Get started with this sample, which is an online insurance application that consists of three microservices:
-- an insurance catalog (exposed through an API)
+- [Policy Catalog][github_catalog_url] - An API for retrieving and updating a catalog of insurance policies
-- an order broker microservice (also exposed through an API)
+- [Orders][github_orders_url] - An API for retrieving and updating a list of insurance policy orders made by customers
-- a user interface (UI) that calls both of the APIs above
+- [Store Front][github_store_url] - UI that leverages both of the above APIs to allow users to intelligently query the policies and narrow down to their best possible options

 The toolchain is preconfigured for:

 - issue tracking
 - source control
 - an online IDE